 Population and Development Review

-Dear Drs,
+Dear Drs.
+Muttarak and Wilde,

-We are delighted to submit our manuscript titled “Heterogeneous associations between the Covid-19 pandemic and births across subnational areas in Brazil and Colombia.
-A registry-data-based analysis” for consideration to the Population and Development Review Supplement on the Covid-19 pandemic and its impact on fertility and family dynamics.
+We are delighted to submit our manuscript entitled “Heterogeneous associations between the Covid-19 pandemic and births across subnational areas in Brazil and Colombia.
+A registry data-based analysis” to be considered for publication in the Population and Development Review supplement on the Covid-19 pandemic and its impact on fertility and family dynamics.

 Thank you for considering our work.

 Sincerely yours, also on behalf of Drs.
-Sacco, Pardo, Urdinola, and Acosta.
+Sacco, Pardo, Urdinola, and Acosta,

 Dr. Andres Castro Torres